 Boils usually disappear on their own without treatment.
 If the boil is ripe and bursts, the pain diminishes rapidly because the pressure is off.
 The ripening of a boil can be accelerated by putting a hot compress (for example, a clean cloth soaked in hot water or a tuft medicated cotton-wool) on the inflamed area.
 Moreover, this relieves the pain.
 Almost every boil heals within a week, once the pus is out.
 Even if the boil doesn't burst, it usually heals within a few weeks.

 Sometimes, medicines are needed with boils.
-For example, if a person becomes also ill and gets fever, or if the boil is located on or around the upper lip or nose.
-The general practitioner may then prescribe antibiotics to stop the infection.
+For example, when a person also becomes ill and gets fever, or when the boil is located on or around the upper lip or nose.
+Then, the general practitioner may prescribe antibiotics to stop the infection.
 Some people are proposed by their doctor to take antibiotics in an earlier stage.
 These people are more susceptible to infection with staphylococci and/or streptococci, such as people with impaired immune systems, with diabetes mellitus or people with an artificial valve in their hearts.
 They must take antibiotics as soon as an infection is imminent.

-If the boil is very painful, the patient has fever or becomes ill, an incision in the swelling may be needed to let the pus be discharged.
+When the boil is very painful, the patient has fever or becomes ill, an incision in the swelling may be needed to let the pus be discharged.
 This should be done by the general practitioner.
 Do not prick or press the boil yourself.
-Rinse the wound afterwards daily with lukewarm tap water or under the shower.
+Afterwards, rinse the wound daily with lukewarm tap water or under the shower.
 Apply a new bandage around it after rinsing.
 In case dirt comes out of the wound, a wet bandage can sometimes help to get the wound clean.

 Boils heal usually well and without complications, although sometimes with some scarring.
 It is possible that the condition recurs.